studio-1b/CarPoolMashupPython/README.md

 # CarPoolMashupPython
 BCIT's CISA1360 Final Project in Python

-See readme.txt for instructions to run
+See "CLI testdata script.txt" for instructions to run

+"readme.txt" has surpisingly useless data

 In hindsight, I would've liked to
 1) have the constructor of request, take the incoming tcp connection